centreon/centreon-archived/doc/fr/release_notes/centreon-2.8/centreon-2.8.25.rst

 Centreon Web 2.8.25
 ###################

+Introduction of a new banner in preparation for the next release.
+This feature must be enabled for each user.
+When they next connect to the web interface, they will be able to choose whether to activate this feature.
+The latter can be deactivated in the "my account" menu.

 Enhancements
 ============

+* [UX] New banner in feature flipping mode - PR #6294
 * [API] Submit result for passif resources - PR #6209
 * [API] Export is too long when lot of parentship - PR #6372